 Since 1990 an earlier museum building has been enclosed in the striking white pyramid seen here.
 The building form references a triangular Māori tāniko design.
-New Zealand’s oldest animal species, the tuatara, is appropriately represented in the forecourt – the museum’s tuatara are one of its major attractions.
+New Zealand’s oldest animal species, the tuatara, is appropriately represented in the forecourt – the museum’s tuatara are among its major attractions.

 Using this item